 We can’t, however, do all of these things in one 45-minute session.
 Learning to communicate effectively is a slow and labor-intensive process.

 For graduate students, we also offer:

-Workshops.
-Various workshops offered throughout the year are geared to graduate student issues such as writing proposals, literature reviews, seminar papers, or articles.
+- Workshops are offered throughout the year are geared to graduate student issues such as writing proposals, literature reviews, seminar papers, or articles.

 - We're also piloting a new program, WriteLine, that offers students a virtual writing space to increase motivation and provide accountability.

 If you have questions or concerns about how we help you or your students, contact us at email@example.com.